cmu-delphi/covidcast-indicators/README.md

 - Build it using the appropriate template, following the guidelines in the included README.md and REVIEW.md files.
 - Make some stuff!
 - When your stuff works, push your `dev-*` branch to remote for review.
 - Consult with a platform engineer for the remaining production setup needs.
+They will create a branch called `deploy-*` for your indicator.
-- Initiate a pull request against the corresponding `deploy-*` branch for your indicator.
+- Initiate a pull request against this new branch.
 - If your peers like it and Jenkins approves, deploy your changes by merging the PR.
 - Rejoice!